Bikeman868/NPL/docs/SYNTAX.md

 The syntax for function calls in many languages is to enclose a comma separated list in `()` brackets.
 I considered doing this for NPL, and the `,` symbol is not designated for any other purpose, but this would make the function call statement have a different look and feel from the rest of the language (which uses line breaks to separate items).
 Finally, I decided to use the `()` to denote a function call, but separate the parameters with line breaks.
-A concequence of this desicion is that function calls loog a bit odd when embedded into an expression, and I recommend separating the function call into a statement that assigns the result of the function call to a `const` or `var`.
+A concequence of this desicion is that function calls look a bit odd when embedded into an expression, and I recommend separating the function call into a statement that assigns the result of the function call to a `const` or `var`.